-Hi, I'm Jonathan from France, and I have a message for feminists, vegans and vegetarians, and people fighting for a cause in general.
+Hi, I have a message for feminists, vegans and vegetarians, and people fighting for a cause in general.

 Let me start by saying that I support gender equality, animal rights, LGBT rights, and racial equality.
 Which means that I am against sexism, animal cruelty, homophobia, and racism.

 How do these two sentences make you feel?
 Did it sound like I was attacking your beliefs or way of life?
 I don't think so.
 Does it sound like we could have an interesting and constructive discussion about these topics?
 I would hope so.

 If you support any of these causes, chances are that you are somewhat passionate about them, and want to convince other people that they are important.
 I've been vegetarian myself for 10 years for ethical reasons, and I support gender equality; but I think some vegans and feminists don't use the right approach when communicating.
 I think people defending LGBT rights and racial equality are not seen as being as "annoying" as vegans and feminists.
 Why is that?

 By calling yourself "a vegan" or "a feminist", you are basically telling non-vegans or non-feminists that you are in the enemy team.
 For a lot of people, when they hear these words, the first image that comes to their mind is extreme activitsts criticizing society and their way of life.
 While this type of activism is probably necessary, I don't think it is the most effective way to communicate about our values.

 I think most people actually support gender equality and are against animal cruelty.
 By saying "I support X" and "I'm against Y" you are not being confrontational to the other person.
 You don't put yourself in the enemy team.
 You're just being a regular citizen with an opinion about something, just like them.
 That helps a lot.